mit-cml/iot-website-source/README.md

 # Getting Started with Vagrant (recommended)
+This currently does NOT work on Windows.
+See "Setting up on Windows" below.

 In order to modify the IoT website you will need some software.
 We use “vagrant” to create a virtual machine to run this software to ensure